Mohali district: Fateh Burj

 The Fateh Burj (The Victory Tower; ਫਤਿਹ ਬੁਰਜ) is the tallest victory tower (Minar) in the country.
 The 328 ft tower is dedicated to the establishment of Sikh rule in India in 1711.
 It is also known as Baba Banda Singh Bahadur War Memorial.
 It was here that Banda Singh Bahadur, one of the most respected Sikh warriors, won a decisive battle against Wazir Khan, commander of the Mughal army.

+Karam Singh Baidwan Estate (KSBE)

+The Karam Singh Baidwan Estate (KSBE) is a historic ancestral property located in Mattaur (Sector 70, Mohali), owned by Karam Singh Baidwan.
+It carries a 200-year legacy tied to the Baidwan lineage, whose ancestors were local rulers.
+A château-style residence occupies the site.
+Folklore says, "Ten thousand and one men, with five thousand and nine oxen, wrought this hall together."